reddy-hari/usuals/README.md

 # usuals

-This is a library for making dev life easier that includes all the common utility functions of frequent use.
+This is a library [under development] for making dev life easier that includes all the common utility functions of frequent use.

 ## Installation